FineCheck

 Before you pay that condo fine — find out if it's actually enforceable.

-Upload the fine letter.
-Upload your building's bylaw.
-We'll give you a plain-language assessment with citations to Alberta's Condominium Property Act and your bylaw — in about five minutes, for $15.
+Upload your fine letter and your bylaw.
+We'll give you a cited assessment against Alberta's Condominium Property Act and Regulation — in about five minutes, for $15.

 Check my fine — $15